tjh/tjh.github.io/_posts/2009-12-31-for-sale-2-66-quad-core-nehalem-mac-pro.markdown

 - /2009/12/31/for-sale-2-66-quad-core-nehalem-mac-pro/

 ---
 My business has transitioned significantly towards doing work onsite with clients and more frequent travel.
 Therefore, it no longer makes sense for me to maintain a monster-powered Mac Pro at my office.
-Heck, I'm only in the office one or two days now.For Sale - Like-new [Mac Pro with AppleCare](http://www.amazon.com/gp/product/B000R84UQ0/ref=ox_ya_oh_product):- 2.66 GHz Quad-Core Intel Xeon "Nehalem" processor
+Heck, I'm only in the office one or two days now.

+For Sale - Like-new [Mac Pro with AppleCare](http://www.amazon.com/gp/product/B000R84UQ0/ref=ox_ya_oh_product):- 2.66 GHz Quad-Core Intel Xeon "Nehalem" processor
 - 3 GB RAM
 - 640 GB Hard Drive
 - **TWO** NVIDIA GeForce GT 120 graphics cards (I added one, giving it support for **FOUR** screens up to 30" each)